 Let's Get Growing!
 Join us for a day of inspiration, information and insight.

-The Extension Master Gardeners are proud to announce the spring line-up of Speakers for the 11th Annual Symposium, on March 21, 2020.
+The Virginia Cooperative Extension Master Gardeners are proud to announce the line-up of Speakers for the 11th Annual Gardening Symposium, on March 20, 2021

 Ginger Woolrich – a trained landscape architect and garden consultant, Woolridge is co-author with Tony Dove of Essential Native Trees and Shrubs for the Eastern United States: The Guide to Creating a Sustainable Landscape.
 This authoritative catalog of 85 native species highlights the attributes of native plants and their importance in the food web.
 The book was praised by Doug Tallamy as “an important new tool to our native plant libraries.”